srinivas1528/codefights-Arcade/README.md

-This repository contains solutions to the codefights basic algorithm challenges.
+Gives the solutions for the basic solutions while dealing with the Codefights basic algoithm solutions.
+Kindly recommend changes for any alternative approach.

 # codefights-Arcade